Update: Permanent Rule Change Arising Out of FINRA’s Pilot Program

 New Rule Improves Possibility of Positive Outcomes for Wronged Investors

-Mirdad took the federal pension she had earned from her career with the US Postal Service and invested it with Wells Fargo Advisors (formally Wachovia Securities).
+Mirdad took the federal pension she had earned from her career with the US Postal Service and invested it with Wells Fargo Advisors (formerly Wachovia Securities).
 The pension represented Mirdad’s sole income for the remainder of her retirement.
 Accordingly, she needed conservative investments to ensure that the funds would sustain her for the remainder of her life.
-The broker in charge of managing her account, however, took her funds and placed them in high-risk growth accounts, which happened not only to generate high fees for the broker, but also steep tax consequences for Mirdad.
+The broker in charge of managing her account, however, took her funds and placed them in high-risk growth accounts, which happened not only to generate high fees for the broker but also steep tax consequences for Mirdad.

 In its defense, the brokerage firm claimed that Mirdad knew of the risks of investing and pointed to the language in the risk profile that was included in the account opening statement she had signed.
 The public arbitrator overseeing her case, however, quickly disregarded this defense, pointing out that these documents are blank forms when they are initially signed by new customers and that the preferences are not filled in until after they have been approved, which typically takes several days after the customer has signed them.

 The public arbitrator found in favor of Mirdad and awarded her $49,000, which represented the difference between actual returns on her investment in the risky portfolio and what she would have earned had her funds been more conservatively invested.
-She also was compensated for the management fees and taxes she paid as a result of the high-risk, fee heavy investments.
+She also was compensated for the management fees and taxes she paid as a result of the high-risk, fee-heavy investments.